appold-mayfair/sundial_docs/technical-spec/1-ledger-state/1-block.rst

    :alt: MPT representation of block transactions
    :align: center

    A Merkle Patricia Trie example for a block's transactions.
-Each (TxId, MidgardTx) pair is hashed to a leaf, which is combined pairwise into intermediate nodes and eventually into the transactions_root hash.
+Each (TxId, SundialTx) pair is hashed to a leaf, which is combined pairwise into intermediate nodes and eventually into the transactions_root hash.

 Block header
 ------------